British Lion Films: Syndicate takes over

-In December 1968, British Lion Holdings went public with the Boulting Brothers on its board.
-The company made a profit that year of £247,000, its releases including the Boulting's Twisted Nerve (1968).
+In 1968, to raise new finance, the studio's financial advisers, Hambros Bank, recommended British Leion go public.
+In December 1968 British Lion Holdings went public, offering over one million shares.
+The company made a profit that year of £247,000, its releases including the Boultings' Twisted Nerve (1968).
+By 1969, John Boulting had 354,000 shares, Roy Boulting 366,000 and Lord Goodman 155,000.
 In 1969, the company made a profit of £575,679.

 Downturn

 The British industry suffered a crisis in the late 1960s due to a combination of factors, particularly the withdrawal of American film money from the UK, reduced funding for the NFFC and a decline in the cinema-going audience.
 British Lion attempted to diversify into other areas.
 Around £500,000 was spent on extra equipment to be hired to British television companies, only to discover an over-supply of such equipment on the market.
 At attempt to enter the world of publishing was unsuccessful.
 They bought the cinema advertising business Pearl & Dean in August 1970, but it failed to make major profits.

 In January 1970, John Boulting was optimistic about the company but wanted an injection of government money of £5 million.
 In 1970, Gilliat stepped down as chairman of Shepperton Studios to focus on filmmaking.
 His last film for the company would be Endless Night (1972) with Hayley Mills.
 For the year ended March 1971, the company made a profit of £137,273.

 In November 1971, British Lion, then valued £2.7 million, attempted a take over of the Star Cinema chain, valued £9.2 million.
 The bid was unsuccessful.

 In March 1972, the company reported a loss of £1 million.